 And also they’re protecting people in the chat as well, because that’s not okay.
 It’s not okay to come and think that you can just, you know, trash on people.
 And, you know, I didn’t think that it would ever be an issue.

-So the moderators are, you know, very between my husband, Dave, who’s in the chat right now.
+The moderators are, you know, very between my husband, Dave, who’s in the chat right now.
 And also, I also have a community manager Meidiana who helps me from time to time as well.
 I’ve been like really sick and struggling.
-So I’m just feeling my throat like caving in right now, but we’re gonna keep going through.
+I’m just feeling my throat like caving in right now, but we’re gonna keep going through.

-So you, you increase the chances of your video succeeding if you, if you optimise it before the actual stream.
-So I’m not saying that, you know, once, if you get it wrong, you can’t go back and fix it.
+You increase the chances of your video succeeding if you, if you optimise it before the actual stream.
+I’m not saying that, you know, once, if you get it wrong, you can’t go back and fix it.

 But I found that if you use tools such as TubeBuddy, if you use tools such as VidIQ, both of the tools which I use, to help you find your keywords to help you optimise the video better then this increases the success of your live stream, particularly after the replay.

-So that’s definitely something that you want to do.
+That’s definitely something that you want to do.
 Now, that brings us to my bonus tip.
-So as I said, I pushed the Mac OS big sur update, and now I can’t hear sound coming out of Ecamm live, but my bonus tip to helping you improve your live streams is to use music and sound effects.
+As I said, I pushed the Mac OS big sur update, and now I can’t hear sound coming out of Ecamm live, but my bonus tip to helping you improve your live streams is to use music and sound effects.

 And you can also get music that you can play either, you know, during the live stream or before and after the live stream as well.
-So that’s another way that you can kind of add some personality and kind of add some fun to your live stream as well.
-So that essentially wraps up all of my tips.
+That’s another way that you can kind of add some personality and kind of add some fun to your live stream as well.
+That essentially wraps up all of my tips.

-So I talked about a lot of things today.
+I talked about a lot of things today.
 We talked about getting beautiful overlays and I showed you streamer templates and how easy it was to use.
-So you can get some beautiful overlays that you can use right away.
+You can get some beautiful overlays that you can use right away.
 We talked about using live stream software, so you can look more pro.

 Big fan of StreamYard, Ecamm Live, Restream, Melon.
 There’s so many different options and they’re so easy to use right now.
 We talked about feeling the frame, so get close so we can feel, you know, like connect it right now, get close, feel the frame.
 I talked about replay value.